jaredhendrickson13/pfsense-api/docs/INSTALL_AND_CONFIG.md

 !!!
 Important
-    When updating pfSense, **you must reinstall this package afterward** as pfSense removes unofficial packages during system updates.
+    When updating pfSense, **you must reinstall this package afterward** as pfSense removes unofficial packages during system updates and has no way to automatically reinstall them.

 ## Configuring the package

-The REST API is designed to be used out of the box.
+The REST API is designed to be ready to use out of the box.
 However, there are a number of configuration options available to you to customize the API to your needs.
 The REST API settings can be configured in pfSense webConfigurator under 'System' -> 'REST API' or via `PATCH` request to the [/api/v2/system/restapi/settings](https://pfrest.org/api-docs/#/SYSTEM/patchSystemRESTAPISettingsEndpoint) endpoint.